 ICD and its portfolio entities are also subject to oversight by the Financial Audit Authority of the Government of Dubai (the FAA).

-The FAA has a role to provide an independent review of financial reporting processes and controls at all entities owned or controlled by the Government of Dubai.
+The FAA’s role is to provide an independent review of financial reporting processes and controls of all entities owned or controlled by the Government of Dubai.

 ICD’s internal audit function provides an additional layer of oversight of ICD’s internal control framework through its internal audits of ICD’s operating activities.